Sciss/PrinterCam/README.md

 # PrinterCam

-A work-in-progress for parsing data from Research Catalogue expositions.
+A work-in-progress for grabbing frames from an IP camera and uploading them elsewhere, as a mechanism to remotely monitor (for example) a 3D printer.

 (C)opyright 2023 by Hanns Holger Rutz.
 All rights reserved.
 This project is released under the [GNU Affero General Public License](https://github.com/Sciss/PrinterCam/blob/main/LICENSE) v3+ and